The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Main Analysis

 In this model, the variable $y_{it}$ represents one of our outcome variables by category $i$ in week $t$. $treated_i$ is a dummy variable indicating whether category $i$ belongs to the treated group ($treated_i=1$) or the control group ($treated_i=0$). $after_t$ is also a dummy variable indicating whether week $t$ is after the natural experiment ($after_t=1$) or before the natural experiment ($after_t=0$).
 The model includes a fixed effect $\delta_t$ for each week to control for observed and unobserved nonparametric time trends.
 Additionally, the model includes a fixed effect $\alpha_i$ for each category to account for time-invariant differences between categories.
 The parameter of interest is $\beta$, which captures the impact of generative AI on the focal outcome variable.

-Table 2 shows the estimates for the change in price, volume, and turnover in models (1) to (3), respectively.
+Table~\ref{tab:reg_main} shows the estimates for the change in price, volume, and revenue in columns (1) to (3), respectively.
 The coefficient estimate of price is -646, indicating generative AI lowered the average price by 646 yuan.
-Notably, the coefficient estimates of volume and turnover are 140 and 57,070, showing that generative AI increased the number of orders by 140 per week and increased the total revenue by 57,070 yuan per week.
-In addition, models (4) to (6) take the logarithm of price, volume, and turnover and show their percentage change.
-The results show that price decreased by 64\%, volume increased by 121\%, and turnover increased by 56\%.
+Notably, the coefficient estimates of volume and revenue are 140 and 56,674, showing that generative AI increased the number of orders by 140 per week and increased the total revenue by 56,674 yuan per week.
+In addition, columns (4) to (6) take the logarithm of price, volume, and revenue and show their percentage change.
+The results show that price decreased by 64\%, volume increased by 121\%, and revenue increased by 56\%.
+All effects are statistically significant at the 1\% level.

-Generative AI allows users to create their own images without the help of artists.
-Therefore, it is believed that the number of artwork orders will decrease due to generative AI.
-What's more, artists will compete for the shrinking number of orders by lowering their prices.
-The reduced volume times the reduced price leads to a double reduction in sales, i.e. a market depression.

-However, our results show that this is not the case.
-Although the average price drops significantly to a third of its original price after the emergence of generative AI, the number of orders is more than doubled.
-The corresponding result for revenue is also a pronounced increase of up to 56\%.

-Individuals' attitudes toward generative AI are often rooted in their anticipation of the economic ramifications associated with its adoption.
+Public concern about generative AI is often rooted in negative anticipation of the economic ramifications associated with its adoption.
 In particular, there is an understandable concern among various segments, including artists, that generative AI could lead to feelings of displacement, given the fear of rapid and unceremonious replacement after years of dedicated study and creative toil.
-However, our empirical findings provide a counterintuitive insight, revealing that, contrary to initial impressions, generative AI can yield beneficial outcomes for practitioners.
-This is evidenced by a discernible increase in order volume, underscoring increased opportunities that accelerate the evolution of their artistic endeavors by providing an invaluable platform for rapid prototyping and iterative refinement.
-Besides, the resulting escalation in revenue contributes directly to their prosperity, as every monetary transaction paid by consumers invariably contributes to the artists' earnings.